Memo banning Afghan girls singing prompts #IAmMySong protest

 The objective was not to ban girls singing but to prevent boys and girls from participating in public events that could spread the coronavirus, she said.
 Afghanistan has recorded more than 55,000 cases of the virus and 2,451 deaths but testing is inadequate and the real numbers are believed to be far greater.

-The hashtag campaign was started by Ahmad Starmast, the founder of Afghanistan’s Institute of Music.
+The hashtag campaign was started by Ahmad Sarmast, the founder of Afghanistan’s Institute of Music.
 It has had over 600,000 clicks, according to Haroon Baluch of BytesforAll, a Pakistan-based rights organization that monitors internet traffic.
 He also said the trend is building.

 Sarmast said he began the #IAmMySong to “let authorities know that the people of Afghanistan oppose this decision and they will stand for the rights of the children, whether boys or girls.”